Why Do People Self-Harm?

 5. To Self-Punish

 Some people who self-injure do so because they seek to punish themselves.
-Often when this occurs people who harm themselves with intent to self-punish are also people who have survived substantial abuse.
+Often, when this occurs, people who harm themselves with intent to self-punish are also people who have survived substantial abuse.

-People who self injure do not walk around all the time judging themselves from the hostile value system that has been introjected into them.
+People who self injure do not walk around all the time judging themselves from the hostile value system that has been introduced into them.
 Most of the time, they are able to view the world from their own, more organic perspective.

-However, there are times when they get overwhelmed and that introjected perspective takes over and then the need to self-punish as compensation for being such a bad person gets expressed.
-Sometimes this need is expressed physically, through actual self-injury.
+However, there are times when they get overwhelmed, and that introjected perspective takes over, and then the need to self-punish as compensation for being such a bad person gets expressed.
+Sometimes, this need is expressed physically through actual self-injury.